ansible/awx/docs/docsite/rst/administration/clustering.rst

 The controller is configured in such a way that if any of these services or their components fail, then all services are restarted.
 If these fail sufficiently often in a short span of time, then the entire instance will be placed offline in an automated fashion in order to allow remediation without causing unexpected behavior.

-For backing up and restoring a clustered environment, refer to :ref:`ag_clustering_backup_restore` section.

 Job Runtime Behavior
 ---------------------